begmuhommet/low-ops-docs/docs/how-to/manage-backups.md

 ## *Manage Backups*

-1. Choose the backup from the list and click on it.
-3. In the pop-up window click on the `Restore` button to restore the backup.
+1. To restore backups, simply click on the`Restore` button.
+Click on the arrow button next to the `Restore` button to restore backups in different environmnets.

 > **_NOTE:_** Before restoring a backup, make sure to stop the environment in which the application is running.
 To stop the application, follow the steps from the [Application Actions tutorial](https://gitlab.com/cinaq/low-ops-docs/-/blob/test-cases-v2.0.0/docs/how-to/application_actions.md).

-4. Click on the `Delete` button to delete the backup.
+4. To delete the backup, click on the three dots and click on the `Delete` button.

 ![](../assets/restore_backup.jpg)